Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 Large, tough insects, such as merchant grain beetles can take as long as three weeks to deal with.
 Likewise, it can take a couple of weeks to deal with heavy silverfish infestation.
 It is important to remove any clutter, manure, leaves or other items that may be sheltering insects such as silverfish and beetles.
 This will help ensure that the insects make good contact with the DE.

-When dealing with especially pervasive pests, such as bedbugs, you must clean thoroughly and use a combination of methods of natural pest control, such as DE, essential oil sprays, heat and sheer diligence to ensure you have eliminated all eggs, larvae and adults.
+When dealing with especially pervasive pests, such as bedbugs, you must clean thoroughly and use a combination of methods of natural pest control, such as diatomaceous earth, essential oil sprays, heat and sheer diligence to ensure you have eliminated all eggs, larvae and adults.

 No matter what kind of pest you are dealing with, keep a close eye on the infestation.
 If you feel that the insects have been completely eradicated, you may wish to clean up the DE completely and not reapply it; however, keeping a light application out at all times will not hurt anything and can certainly help prevent a re-infestation.
 This is especially true of very persistent insects such as bedbugs, fleas and ants.